sjwatts119/proxmox-homelab-resources/smb-nas/readme.md

 ## Introduction

+Setting up a NAS was one of the primary reasons I had for my homelab, but I ran into quite a few issues with sharing the data between other containers.

+This setup allows you to mount your NAS storage directory directly in any other LXC you create without any permissions issues.

+This is particularly useful for media servers like Jellyfin or Plex where you might want to upload media files directly to the NAS and have them automatically available in your media server.

+It uses the **[Dockurr/Samba](https://github.com/dockur/samba)** Docker image for a quick and easy setup.

 ## Prerequisites

-This guide assumes you have followed the **[Storage Setup Guide](TODO ADD LINK)** and have configured storage permissions on the Proxmox host properly.
+This guide assumes you have followed the **[Storage Setup Guide](../storage/readme.md)** and have configured storage permissions on the Proxmox host properly.
 This will allow you to have a fully modular storage setup which is entirely external of this LXC.

 ## Installation

-### Step 1: Install Docker LXC Template
+### Step 1: Set Up A New LXC

 Install the **[Docker LXC Template](https://community-scripts.github.io/ProxmoxVE/scripts?id=docker)** from the Proxmox Community Scripts site.
 Alternatively, spin up an Ubuntu LXC and install Docker Compose manually.